 Chivas and Chivas Regal have a bright and long history in the Whisky business.

-They have their home in the Strathisla Distillery in Moray, Speyside and were one of the first distilleries to operate in the Highlands having been founded in 1786.
+Chivas Regal have their home in the Strathisla Distillery in Moray, Speyside.
+They were one of the first distilleries to operate in the Highlands having been founded in 1786.

-Their range includes six different expressions, each of which is made from the finest ingredients.
+Their core range includes six different expressions, each of which is made from the finest ingredients.

-Their youngest blend they create is a 12 Year Old Chivas Regal that won Gold in both the International Wine and Spirits Competition and the Scotch Whisky Masters in 2015.
+Their best-selling blend is a 12 Year Old Chivas Regal that won Gold in both the International Wine and Spirits Competition and the Scotch Whisky Masters in 2015.

 It opens with a nose of sweet orchard fruits and honey.
 These flavours mix well together and complement each other perfectly.